About the Program

 - Reach new levels of job satisfaction and leadership in the Neurologic Physical Therapy field

 - Become qualified to sit for the American Board of Physical Therapy specialty examination in Neurologic Physical Therapy to become a board-certified clinical specialist.
-Graduates of our program to date have a 100% pass rate for the NCS exam
+Graduates of our 2019 program sat for the NCS exam in 2020 and the pass rate was 100%

 Benefits to the Profession